joshtynjala/actionscript-3.0-developers-guide/client-system-interaction/working-with-air-native-windows/basics-of-native-windows-in-air.md

 Important: On Linux, mouse events do not pass through fully transparent pixels.
-You should avoid creating windows with large, fully transparent areas since you may invisibly block the user’s access to other windows or items on their desktop.
+You should avoid creating windows with large, fully transparent areas since you may invisibly block the user's access to other windows or items on their desktop.
 On Mac OS X and Windows, mouse events do pass through fully transparent pixels.